-The construction of our first prototype involved five main stages from the initial build of the frame to final finishing work.
+The construction of our first prototype involved four main stages from the initial build of the frame to final testing work.
 This page outlines those stages.

 To build our first prototype we adapted a standard sand rail design to fit the specifications of locally available off-the-shelf parts and the aesthetics of a car.
 At each stage in the construction process we overcame a multitude of challenges to create a robust vehicle with local equipment and labour in Kenya.

 The frame is the core of our vehicle and forms the connection point for most systems.
 To build the frame we cut, bent and welded tubular steel pipes to form a robust monocoque structure.
 Square pipes were used as the base of the chasis and round pipes were used throughout the rest of the frame.
 We also incorporated crumple zones into the front and rear of the frame to ensure passenger safety.
 The frame was later extended by custom fabricated mountings which hold the vehicle systems in place.
 The relative simplicity of this low cost construction approach forms the basis of a highly scalable production process.

 We integrate cost effective vehicle parts onto the core frame to create the same basic functionality as a normal car while focusing on key aspects of performance such as suspension and steering.
 Over the course of several months we purchased systems in Mombasa and Nairobi from a range of manufacturers.
 For example, Mobius One includes a 2000cc Toyota engine, Rob's Magic suspension springs and Yamaha transmission cables.
 The local availability of these types of systems throughout Africa means our vehicles will be relatively easy to assemble and maintain.
 Over the next year we will begin importing larger quantities of systems directly from Japan to further reduce the production cost.